 - ➤ APUNE Health Assessment form: This APUNE form is required in addition to the standard SUNY health form (from your on-line study abroad application.)
-Click here to download the APUNE Health form. - ➤ Copy of F.B.I. or State Police Background Check with Apostille certification: Please start working on this immediately, as it takes more than three months to get your F.B.I. record back after you submit your fingerprints.
-Please keep in mind that the F.B.I. record can NOT be more than 3 months old when you apply for your student visa at the Spanish Consulate.Depending on the state in which you live, getting a State Police background check and the corresponding State-level Apostille may be guicker. - An apostille is a certification that a document has been 'legalized' or 'authenticated' by the issuing agency through a process in which various seals are placed on the document.
+Click here to download the APUNE Health form. - F.B.I. or State Police Background Check with Apostille certification: Please start working on this immediately, as it takes more than three months to get your F.B.I. record back after you submit your fingerprints.
+Please keep in mind that the F.B.I. record can NOT be more than 3 months old when you apply for your student visa at the Spanish Consulate. - An apostille is a certification that a document has been 'legalized' or 'authenticated' by the issuing agency through a process in which various seals are placed on the document.